hyperledger/indy-hipe/0000-template.md

 [unresolved]: #unresolved-questions

-- What parts of the design do you expect to resolve through the improvement proposal process before this gets merged?
+- What parts of the design do you expect to resolve through the enhancement proposal process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
 - What related issues do you consider out of scope for this